Bella Vista Motel Napier

 Queen bed with ensuite bathroom with shower, LCD TV in the lounge with Sky.
 In-room heatpump/AC.
 The Compact room offers tea and coffee making facilities and a fridge.
 Your booking includes free WiFi.
 This room is ideal if all you need is a one night stay, have a shower and breakfast in the morning.

 - 16 m2

 These rooms have either a Queen or King bed, ensuite bathroom with shower, microwave kitchenette, LCD TV in the lounge with Sky.
+In-room heatpump/AC.
 Some Queen studio units offer easy access facilities.
-Your booking includes free WiFi.
+Your booking includes free and unlimited WiFi.

 - 20 m2

 Twin / Triple Studio

 Queen bed and single bed, an ensuite bathroom with shower, microwave kitchenette, LCD TV in the lounge with Sky.
+In-room heatpump/AC.
 Includes free WiFi.

 - 20 m2